kabilya/CALoadingIndicatorView/README.md

 ## Installation

-The easiest way to install it is by copying the following files to your project:
+The easiest way to install it is by copying the following file to your project:

 * CALoadingIndicatorView.swift